 There is no better time to celebrate the culture and accomplishments of Latino and Hispanic communities than National Hispanic Heritage Month (September 15 – October 15).
-Here are a few resources to help engage students in exploring significant aspect of the Latino/Hispanic American experience.

 - All nationalities and cultures experience struggles and celebrate achievements.
 It is important to present a balance of challenges and positive accomplishments.

-Listenwise Stories about Latino and Hispanic Experiences:
+Listenwise Podcasts about Latino and Hispanic Experiences: